asle/lenovo_m93p_mini_hackintosh/README.md

 ![Lenovo m93p mini](https://github.com/asle/lenovo_m93p_mini_hackintosh/blob/master/m93p.jpg?raw=true)

 # Lenovo m93 mini Hackintosh - OpenCore
-The Lenovo m93p is a tiny PC and first gen. of the Lenovo mini series using a Haswell Intel cpu.
+-Update- now upgraded to OpenCore 0.7.2 and macOS Big Sur The Lenovo m93p is a tiny PC and first gen. of the Lenovo mini series using a Haswell Intel cpu.
 Perfect for hackintoshing!

 ## About this guide